Russell Wilsons college football career appears to be over.

 N.C.
-State plans on moving forward without the All-ACC quarterback, coach Tom O'Brien said Wednesday.
-O'Brien said he doesn't expect Wilson, the starter for the previous three seasons, to return to school after he goes to training camp with the Colorado Rockies later this month.
+State plans on moving forward without the All-ACC quarterback, Wolfpack coach Tom OBrien said Wednesday.
+OBrien said he doesnt expect Wilson, the starter for the previous three seasons, to return to school after he goes to training camp with the Colorado Rockies later this month.

-Wilson, who threw for 3,563 yards and 28 touchdowns in 2010, led N.C.
-State to a 9-4 record and the No. 25 ranking in the final AP poll.
-A first-team All-ACC selection in '08 and second-team in '10, Wilson ranks among the best quarterbacks in school history.
-He's third on the career list in total offense (9,628 yards), third in passing yards (8,545) and second in passing touchdowns (76).
+Wilson, who threw for 3,563 yards and 28 touchdowns in 2010, led State to a 9-4 record and the No. 25 ranking in the final AP poll.
+A first-team All-ACC selection in 08 and second-team in 10, Wilson ranks among the best quarterbacks in school history.
+Hes third on the career list in total offense (9,628 yards), third in passing yards (8,545) and second in passing touchdowns (76).

-Glennon, who will be a junior in 2011, played in three games last season and completed nine of 13 passes for 78 yards.
+Glennon, who will be a junior in 2011, played in three games last season and completed 9-of-13 passes for 78 yards.
 He has 52 career attempts for 326 yards with one touchdown and two interceptions.

-State will have back six starters from an offense that ranked among the ACC leaders in scoring (31.8 points per game) and total yards (404.5 per game).
+State returns six starters from an offense which ranked among the ACC leaders in scoring (31.8 points per game) and total yards (404.5 per game).
 Glennon will have three starters back on the offensive line, All-ACC tight end George Bryan and promising running back Mustafa Green.

 Tyler Brosius, a redshirt freshman from Waynesville, enters the spring as Glennons backup, OBrien said.
 State signed Brian Taylor, from Harnett Central, in its recruiting class announced on Wednesday.